iksnae/actual-intelligence/book/en/chapter-02/04-context-and-conversation.md

 **Example:**

-"Earlier we discussed starting a container garden on a balcony with 4 hours of morning sunlight.
-Based on that lighting situation, which of the herb varieties you just mentioned would be most suitable?"
+`Earlier we discussed starting a container garden on a balcony with 4 hours of morning sunlight.
+Based on that lighting situation, which of the herb varieties you just mentioned would be most suitable?`

 This refreshes critical context (lighting conditions) while moving the conversation forward (selecting suitable herbs).